ScrapeWithYuri/ScrapeWithYuri.github.io/_posts/2016-04-19-python-permutations.markdown

         f.write("{}\n".format(hold))
 {% endhighlight %}

 <ul><li>The program will read data by 'slice.'
 In other words, this is how many lines will be read per loop.
+The more lines read in per loop, the more memory is taken from your computer.
 Update 50000 based on your needs.</li></ul>

 {% highlight python %}
 with codecs.open('path_where_your_data_is_here', mode='r', encoding='utf-8') as f: